 WHY YOU SHOULD CARE

 The goal of public health programs and health-related professional organizations is to improve health outcomes and reduce health disparities for entire populations.
-People with disabilities comprise a significant portion of the communities that public health professionals serve.4 Failure to recognize and act on the health disparities experienced by people with intellectual disabilities, and excluding this population from preventative health promotion and wellness opportunities, continues the cycle of disparities and poor health outcomes and weakens the larger public health impact in communities.
+People with disabilities comprise a significant portion of the communities that public health professionals serve.
+Failure to recognize and act on the health disparities experienced by people with ID, and excluding this population from preventative health promotion and wellness opportunities, continues the cycle of disparities and poor health outcomes and weakens the larger public health impact in communities.
 It also prevents health-related professional organizations from fully realizing their missions.

 WHAT CAN YOU DO ABOUT IT